risulkarimx1/GameStoreDatabase/README.md

 # GameStoreDatabase
-Gamestore database project based on .Net8
+Gamestore database project based on .Net8.
+CRUD API based on .Net8 and sqlite DB to store information of games released in different years.